alphiephalphie/RxVision/README.md

 #### Pill Identification

 We have identified projects and competitions challenging computer engineering teams and labs to create models and applications in pursuit of high-accuracy pill recognition.
-A major competition, and the spark to this project, was the National Library of Medicine's Pill Identification Challenge in 2016.
+A major competition, and the spark to this project, was the National Library of Medicine's [Pill Image Recognition Challenge](https://pir.nlm.nih.gov/challenge/) in 2016.
 The winning team from Michigan State University produce *MobileDeepPill*, which was able to correctly identify medications from the 4000+ image set with up to 97% accuracy in certain tests.
 The team prioritized efficiency and privacy in designing their Android App what projects for pill ID; why no implementation?